An alternative foundation of quantum theory: The main theorems and theoretical results.

-\textit{Then there exists a Hilbert space $\mathcal{H}$ connected to the situation, and to every (real-valued or vector-valued) accessible variable there can be associated a symmetric operator on $\mathcal{H}$.}
+\textit{Then there exists a Hilbert space $\mathcal{H}$ connected to the context, and on $\mathcal{H}$ there exist symmetric operators $A^\theta$ and $A^\eta$ defined by (\ref{x1}) and (\ref{x2}) below.}

+\textit{ If these operators are self-adjoint for every choice of $\eta$, then to every accessible variable in the context, there is associated a self-adjoint operator on $\mathcal{H}$.}

-For conditions under which a symmetric operator is self-adjoint/ Hermitian, see [32].
+For precise definitions of the concepts `symmetric operator' and `self-adjoint operator', and for conditions under which a symmetric operator is self-adjoint, see [32] and Appendix 2.

-The crucial point in the proof of Theorem 4 is to construct a group $N$ acting on the vector $\psi =(\theta, \eta)$, and then a representation $W(\cdot)$ of $N$ which I prove is irreducible.
+The crucial point in the proof of the first part of Theorem 4 is to construct a group $N$ acting on the vector $\psi =(\theta, \eta)$, and then a representation $W(\cdot)$ of $N$ which I prove is irreducible.
 The coherent states $|v_n\rangle=W(n)|v_0\rangle$ are then in one-to-one correspondence with $n\in N$.
 For the details of all this, I refer to Appendix 1 and to [4].

 This gives the crucial identity